Six month old boy with leukocoria and abnormal findings on fundoscopy.

 The left orbit appears normal.

-Retinoblastoma is the most common malignant intraocular tumour of childhood.
+Retinoblastoma is the most common malignant intraocular tumor of childhood.

 Diagnosis of retinoblastoma is usually made by fundoscopy and US.